If you’ve been gardening a while, you may have noticed a decline in the appearance of your plants.

 For example, leaves may have become lackluster and yellow.

 What could the problem be?

-Very often, yellowing of leaves (chlorosis) is caused by a lack of nitrogen, which is an essential nutrient to plants which is depleted in several ways.
+Very often, the yellowing of leaves (chlorosis) is caused by a lack of nitrogen, which is an essential nutrient to plants that is depleted in several ways.